dsccommunity/DnsServerDsc/README.md

 * **UpdateOptions**: Restricts the type of records that can be dynamically updated on the server, used in addition to the AllowUpdate settings on Server and Zone objects.
 * **WriteAuthorityNS**: Specifies whether the DNS Server writes NS and SOA records to the authority section on successful response.
 * **XfrConnectTimeout**: Time, in seconds, the DNS Server waits for a successful TCP connection to a remote server when attempting a zone transfer.
+* **DsAvailable**: Indicates whether there is an available DS on the DNS Server.
+This is a read-only property.

 ## Versions